flecoqui/projects/_posts/2017-06-28-studioscrap.md

 The easiest approach was to use the Desktop Bridge App Converter to automatically convert their Desktop Application into packages distributed with the Windows Store.
+For the first attempt, they did face the following issue: </p>
-The Win32 installation program does create subfolders in the pictures folder on the machine where the application is installed, when installing an APPX package, it's not possible to create such folders.
-The CDIP engineering team decided to update the code of the Win32 Studio Scrap application when the application is launched for the first time.
+by default, the Win32 installation program does create subfolders in the pictures folder on the machine where the application is installed, unfortunately when installing an APPX package, it's not possible to create such folders. </p>
+The CDIP engineering team decided to update the code of the Win32 Studio Scrap application to create subfolders in the pictures folder when the application is launched for the first time.
 With this code update, it was possible to automatically convert the Studio Scrap Win32 Desktop Application into a package which could be deployed through Windows Store.</p>

 ## Solution and steps ##